logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 * Fill in the free search and filtering criteria as usual.
 * If you are only using filters, leave a wildcard **asterisk (*)** in the free search box.
 * You have the option to aggregate results for as many as 3 fields.
 Select **group by** fields from the dropdown list.

-  Each group-by function takes all field values and divides them into buckets.
-The buckets are dynamically built - one per unique field value.
-The results in each bucket are then counted.

-  Order matters.
-When grouping by multiple fields, the function runs from first to last.
 * Select the **Accounts to search**.
 * You can preview the results in Kibana Discover for each query independently.
 Click **Preview in Kibana** to open the results for the past 24 hours in another tab.
 * If you change your mind, you can delete either of the queries.
 Click **X Delete query** to return to a single-query form.

 ![empty alert form with 2 queries](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/query1and2.png)

-##### Group by fields and joining the queries (_optional_)
+##### Joining the queries (_optional_)

-If you opt to join the queries, you must also select aggregation criteria and fields to join.
+If you opt to join the queries, you must first add group by fields that will aggregate results by values.
 When the queries are joined, the values of the join fields must match for the {{include.name}} to trigger.

 * First, select the **group by** fields for each of the queries.
 You can select as many as 3.
-* Now that your querie results have group by aggregations defined, you can join them.
+These act as count aggregations.
+* As a result, the alert will count the query results returned per value of the group by field.
+This allows you to join the results by searching for overlapping values that are the same for the join field pairs.
 * Select the join pairs you want to enable.
 You can enable as many as 3 pairs.

-Available join options are automatically shown.
+Available join options are automatically determined by the order of your group by fields.
 The suggestions are ordered pairs of the group by fields.

 ![Alert with 2 queries](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/2-queries.png)